wp-plugins/wp-accessibility/readme.txt

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

 Available translations (in order of completeness):
-Finnish, French, Dutch, Greek, Portuguese (Portugal), Italian, Romanian, German, Russian, Spanish, Polish, Slovenian, Hebrew, Bulgarian
+Dutch, Finnish, French, Bulgarian, Greek, Portuguese (Portugal), Italian, Russian, Romanian, German, Spanish, Polish, Hebrew, Slovenian

 Visit the [WP Accessibility translations site](http://translate.joedolson.com/projects/wp-accessibility/) to check the progress of a translation.